-Paris is known for its stunning architecture, and for good reason.
+Paris is known for its stunning architecture, and it definitely deserves the hype.
 The city was largely rebuilt in the mid-19th century under the direction of Georges-Eugène Haussmann, who created a master plan for the city design.

 This plan featured wide, grand boulevards, building facades constructed of stone and with intricate details, and mandating that no building could be taller than six stories in order to maintain the picturesque skyline.